Noncoherent Maximum Likelihood Detection for LoRa Signals in Multipath Fading: Simulation Results

 \section{Simulation Results}

-In this section, the performance comparison among the NC-ML detection, the conventional LoRa detection, the TDEL method \cite{Guo2020}, which has the best NC detection performance in recent literature, and the coherent ML detection (which is identical to the RAKE receiver proposed in \cite{Demeslay2022b}) will be presented.
-Note that for the original TDEL method proposed in \cite{Guo2020}, the reference signal is extracted from the preamble by setting the amplitudes of the frequency bins that are lower than $1/4$ of the highest bin's amplitude to zero.
+This section presents the performance comparison among the NC-ML detection, the conventional LoRa detection, the TDEL detection method \cite{Guo2020}, which has the best NC detection performance in recent literature, and the coherent ML detection (which is identical to the receiver in \cite{Demeslay2022b}).
+Note that for the original TDEL method \cite{Guo2020}, the reference signal is extracted from the preamble by setting the amplitudes of the frequency bins that are lower than $1/4$ of the highest bin's amplitude to zero.
 This makes the original TDEL method somewhat susceptible to noise.
-Thus, for a fair comparison, we also present the performance of a modified TDEL method, which knows the number of channel taps in advance, and thus, can set the frequency bins of the reference signal that do not correspond to the channel power profile to zero to reduce noise.
-For the coherent ML detection, the CSI can be obtained by performing channel estimation based on the preamble of LoRa packets \cite{Demeslay2022b}.
-For simplicity in simulation, the CSI is assumed to be perfectly known by the receiver for the coherent ML detection.
+Thus, for a fair comparison, we also present the performance of a modified TDEL method, which knows the number of channel taps in advance, and thus, can set the bins of the reference signal that do not correspond to the channel power profile to zero to reduce noise.
+The CSI is assumed to be perfectly known for the coherent ML detection \cite{Demeslay2022b}.
+The results for the NC-ML detection are obtained with known channel parameters in Figs.~\ref{fig_ser_noDoppler}, and \ref{fig_ser_Doppler5Hz}, and estimated channel parameters ($K_{\ell}$, $\rho_{\ell}$) in Fig.~\ref{fig_param_estimation}.